 A quick way to add or remove a variation is to double click the weight spinner, which will toggle the weight between 0 and 1.
+Pressing the spacebar when the weight field is focused also performs the toggle.
 Adding or removing variations will trigger an OpenCL recompile, so there will be a slight pause when using the GPU.

 For most variations, the order in which they are added makes no difference since their outputs are summed.
 However, there are a few which assign their outputs rather than sum them.
 These will have a red square present in the Type column.
 This means order matters for those variations, and Fractorium does not support manually setting variation application order.
 For such variations, you can tell how the order matters because when you remove them, then add them back, the output image looks different as a result.

 All variations with non-zero weights (included in the xform) will be shaded gray to make them easily identifiable.
 The background color for this can be changed in the dark theme.